rahulmnair1997/PLANT-DISEASE-CLASSIFIER/README.md

 * Deploy the Django project

 ## Contribute
 I am just beginner.
 If you find any bugs or want to improve the project, fell free to do it uisng pull request.
+And I have used various resources, even files from some github repositories, like image classify server, etc.